Kyle-Ski/notion-pantry-mcp-server/README.md

 ## Known Limitations

-* Currently, recipe ingredients aren't stored in Notion - they're generated based on recipe name and tags
 * Expiration dates, notes, and tags aren't fully utilized in all operations
 * New categories might be created that don't match existing database categories